8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/historical-summaries/202402/content.md

 {!! dateblock !!}

+## Saturday, February 24, 2024

+[WHOOP](/examinations/whoop-health-monitor/) has been showing mainly green on the recovery score for the last couple of weeks.
+I did end up with a single red day thrown in for good measure.

+So far, the data point to the days when I deviate from the normal diet I've set myself on.
+For example, this morning's recovery was on the high end of a yellow recovery.
+Yesterday I didn't have my normal last meal.
+Instead of the fruit smoothie, pumpkin seeds, and protein bar, I had seafood salad and crackers.
+Prior to that, all days were green.
+Not high green, but green nonetheless.

+Beyond that, things are moving right along.
+I'm feeling pretty good mentally, physically, and emotionally.
+I'm going to start incorporating more fitness into the mix again.

+A few weeks ago, I needed to get my phone worked on.
+Doing so reset the [MacroFactor](/examinations/macrofactor-food-tracker/) app.
+My weight has remained stable, which is how MaacroFactor calculates caloric needs.
+I've started doing the morning system integrity check consistently again, which I think is helping with the green recoveries, and WHOOP insights seem to agree.
+I'm going to see about ramping up on fitness things again as well.

+I've also fleshed out a bit more of the [Mastering the Mundane website](https://mastering-the-mundane.com) to include mentoring and other services.

+I'm also still passively looking for regular employment.

 ## Saturday, February 10, 2024

 This is going to be the [change-step](https://youtu.be/exPY2TdJ_GQ) post.
 We'll be switching to the every two weeks cadence for these.